There are lots of moving parts involved in a home-delivery CSA. Here are some important points that you'll want to know when receiving shares from us.

 ♦ For primetime deliveries: If we don't make a direct hand-off or otherwise make contact, we'll send you a text message upon delivery so that you know your share is delivered.

 ♦ If you have a locked gate or lobby and are planning to give us a key, please make arrangements with Sean.
 Don't mail it to the farm!
-Please note that we only mark keys by street name, never the address or customer name or address.
+Please note that we only mark keys by street name, never the address or customer name.

 ♦ We strongly recommend that you put a cooler out at your desired location to receive your share; as the weather gets warmer, an ice pack or two will go a long way to keeping the produce fresh longer.